ScalablyTyped/Converter/docs/plugin.md

 ## Requirements

-Due to conflicting scala library dependencies **this plugin needs sbt 1.3.0 or newer**.
+**This plugin needs sbt 1.3.x**.
+Not higher or lower.
+Once sbt 1.4.0 is released only 1.4.x will be supported in new versions.
+This is unfortunate, but some more design work is needed to avoid this.

 Since we generate source code, it should work with any combination of Scala 2.12 / 2.13 and Scala.js 1.x / 0.6.x